hpides/pmem-olap/scripts/reproducibility/README.txt

 D) Experimentation Info
 The reproducibilty contains two parts: 1.
 The microbenchmarks and 2.
-The Hyrise benchmarks.
+The Star Schema benchmarks.

 Microbenchmarks:
 ---PMEM Server---